hejun041/coding-tools-mcp/README.md

 scripts/tunnel.sh devtunnel /path/to/repo
 ```

-Authenticated ChatGPT apps require OAuth 2.1 discovery and authorization; that is not implemented here.
-Static bearer-token auth is still available for generic MCP clients that support custom `Authorization` headers.
+For clients that support custom headers, use bearer-token auth with `Authorization: Bearer <token>`.
+Clients that cannot send custom bearer headers should use anonymous `read-only` mode only for local/testing tunnels, or be placed behind an external auth proxy for production use.

-See [docs/chatgpt-remote-mcp.md](docs/chatgpt-remote-mcp.md) for the exact modes and security notes.
+See [docs/remote-mcp.md](docs/remote-mcp.md) for the exact modes and security notes.

 ## Tool Profiles